JetFPV/Raceband-Scanner/README.md

 <a name="features"></a>
 ## Features
-- 3 modes included : Manual / Automatic / Scanner
+- 3 modes included : Manual / Automatic / Scannerw<br>
-	=> Manual : Press Select to change the channel
+	=> Manual : Press Select to change the channel<br>
-	=> Automatic : Press Select to change automatically on the chnannel whith highest signal (RSSI) => Scanner : Display available channels on the LEDs and show graph on the screen
+	=> Automatic : Press Select to change automatically on the chnannel whith highest signal (RSSI)<br>
+	=> Scanner : Display available channels on the LEDs and show graph on the screen<br>
 - Power supply by Lipo battery (3s minimum) or USB Port (for the device only, use external for the screen in that case)
 - Lipo voltage monitoring : Display level of batery when plugging the battery and check if low during usage (turn red + beep)